-

 After Texas agreed not to defend its in-state tuition law, Judge Reed O'Connor of the U.S. District Court for the Northern District of Texas entered a final consent judgment declaring that Texas Education Code §§ 54.051(m) and 54.052(a), as applied to noncitizens who are not lawfully present in the United States, violate the Supremacy Clause and are unconstitutional and invalid.
 The court permanently enjoined Texas and its agents from enforcing the challenged provisions.

-The judgment followed a joint motion for entry of consent judgment by the United States and the State of Texas and resolved the federal government’s lawsuit asserting that the Texas provisions were preempted by 8 U.S.C. § 1623.
+The judgment followed a joint motion for entry of consent judgment by the United States and Texas and resolved the federal government’s lawsuit asserting that the Texas provisions are preempted by 8 U.S.C. § 1623.

 The same-day filing of the Complaint, Joint Motion, and entry of a Consent Judgment raises questions of collusion, according to legal experts.